Killing of Scout Schultz: Shooting

 Schultz, a 21-year-old student at the Georgia Institute of Technology, called 9-1-1 on September 16, 2017, around 11:17 p.m.
 They said there was a suspicious person on campus with a knife and possibly a gun.
 They gave a description matching their own appearance, saying that the person had long blond hair, a white t-shirt, and blue jeans, and said that the person might be intoxicated.

-Four police officers approached them outside a dormitory on campus.
+Four police officers approached Schultz outside a dormitory on campus.
 They had a multitool, which included a small knife, but no gun.
 According to the Atlanta Journal-Constitution, the multitool's blade was not extended.
-However, given the earlier call and the lack of light, the police had a reason to suspect a gun.
+However, given the earlier call and the lack of light, the police suspected that it was a gun.
 Schultz refused to drop the multitool and walked towards the police, with their arms hanging down, while shouting "shoot me!"
-They were then shot and shortly after were pronounced dead at the Grady Memorial Hospital.
+Schultz was then shot and pronounced dead shortly after at the Grady Memorial Hospital.
 The incident was captured on a cell-phone video.

 Three suicide notes were found in Schultz's dorm room.

 The police officer who shot them was identified as Tyler Beck.
 According to the Atlanta Journal-Constitution, "Beck was certified by the Georgia Peace Officer and Standards Training Council (POST) but had not undergone Crisis Intervention Training, which trains police on how to handle mentally ill suspects."
 Shortly after the shooting, Beck was put on paid leave.

 Aftermath

-Schultz's family attorney, Chris Stewart, said the police overreacted.
-Stewart said the idea that the death was a "suicide by cop" did not justify what happened.
+Schultz's family attorney, Chris Stewart, said that the police overreacted.
+Stewart said the idea that the death was a "suicide by cop" did not justify the shooting.
 He also said, "The area was secured.
 There was no one around at risk."
-Schultz's mother, Lynne Schultz, suggested the police should have used pepper spray or Tasers instead of gunning them down.
-(According to a spokesman, Georgia Tech police are equipped with the former but not the latter.)
+Schultz's mother, Lynne Schultz, suggested that the police should have used pepper spray or Tasers instead of gunning them down.
+(According to a spokesman, Georgia Tech police are equipped with pepper spray, but not tasers.)
 Scout's father, William Schultz, said at a news conference, "Why did you have to shoot?
 That's the only question that matters right now.
 Why did you kill my son?"

 G. P. "Bud" Peterson, the president of Georgia Tech, said the shooting was a "heart-wrenchingly painful time" for the university.
 Despite Schultz not finishing senior year, Georgia Tech awarded them a diploma.

 The shooting was investigated by the Georgia Bureau of Investigation.
 In September 2018, with the investigation still on-going, the parents announced that they had grown frustrated with the lack of criminal charges.
 Schultz's parents filed a wrongful death suit naming the university, Tyler Beck, and the Georgia Board of Regents in September 2019.

 In March 2020, the county's district attorney announced that Beck would not face charges, saying that, according to use-of-force experts, the shooting was justified.

 In December 2021, Georgia Tech announced a settlement with the family of Schultz for $1 million.